MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 **Output Data Type**: BOOL

 ## UTILIZATION()

-returns case utilization (number from 0 to 1)
+Returns case utilization (number from 0 to 1)

 **Supported context:** case

 **Output Data Type**: FLOAT

 ## PARALLELUTILIZATION()

-returns the cumulative case utilization (a number from 0 to 1 to N).
+Returns the cumulative case utilization (a number from 0 to 1 to N).
 A value above 1 is due to parallel events that last longer than the case itself.

 **Supported context:** case

 **Output Data Type**: FLOAT

 ## REWORKCOUNT([attributeName])

-returns the total count of all reworks (loops and self-loops) within the case
+Returns the total count of all reworks (loops and self-loops) within the case

 **Supported context:** case